dhrutibhudia97/cookbook-react/README.md

 ## Project Goals
 The aim for this project was to be able to build a content-sharing web application with React and API (Django Rest Framework) Back-End.
 Users are able to create an account and share their own recipes blogs, while viewing other recipe blogs that they can like and comment on, follow other users and create a shopping list to ensure they have everything the need to follow these recipes.
 The target audience would be anyone who is interested in food, cooking, drinks or who wants to learn more and try to cook more.
-This app allows interactivity between different users as they cn comment and like other posts to review recipes or ask questions to the user about their post.
+This app allows interactivity between different users as they can comment and like other posts to review recipes or ask questions to the user about their recipes.

 ## User Stories - link to Kanban Project Board